Putting Stroke Drills Guide

 3. Ladder drill: Place markers at three, six, and nine feet.
 Sink three putts in a row from each distance before moving back.

-See also Putting Grip Techniques Guide
+See also Putting Stroke Improvement Guide

 Remember, consistency is key.
 Regular practice with these indoor techniques can greatly improve your putting on the course.